This overnight oats recipe is simple, healthy, and quick. Bonus: no pot to clean after making them!Jump to Recipe

 If you like banana bread, then you're going to love this!
 Great texture and flavor in this recipe

-Add-Ins – 2 tsp pecans, ½ tsp cinnamon, a dash of sea salt, ½ cup mashed banana, and 2 tsp pure maple syrup
+Add-Ins – 2 teaspoon pecans, ½ teaspoon cinnamon, a dash of sea salt, ½ cup mashed banana, and 2 teaspoon pure maple syrup

 CHOCOLATE PEANUT BUTTER OVERNIGHT OATS

-Add-Ins – 1-2 Tbsp peanut butter, 1-2 Tbsp chocolate chips, and 1 tsp honey
+Add-Ins – 1-2 tablespoon peanut butter, 1-2 tablespoon chocolate chips, and 1 teaspoon honey

 This would be a great one to add a little extra vanilla, chocolate, or peanut butter protein powder for an energy boost!